-How to use the command xdg-user-dirs-update (with examples)
+How to Use the Command 'xdg-user-dirs-update' (with examples)

-How to use the command xdg-user-dirs-update (with examples)
+How to Use the Command 'xdg-user-dirs-update' (with examples)

-Use case 1: Change XDG’s DESKTOP directory
+Use case 1: Change XDG’s DESKTOP Directory to the Specified Directory

 Code: